 She edited the internationally best selling book The Female Brain by Louann Brizendine.
 (Now a Major Motion Picture.)
 She has written for The New York Times, The New York Observer, Newsweek, New York, Vogue, Outside and Wired.
 She is the author of the memoir In Her Own Sweet Time: Unexpected Adventures in Finding Love, Commitment and Motherhood (Basic Books, 2009).
 She graduated with honors in English Literature from Kenyon College and received a Masters in Journalism from The Graduate School of Journalism at The University of California at Berkeley.
 While at UC Berkeley she was an assistant editor to Clay Felker, the founder of New York magazine at The Felker Magazine Center.
 She also founded and produced Lit Quake’s first literary festival atop Sausalito’s world-renowned houseboat community, Words on the Waves.

 Rachel turned out to be brilliant at the entire gamut of responsibilities involved.
-Her writing just fizzes with enjoyment of life and the video was the same, just brilliantly honest and true and pure fun whenever the opportunity was there.
-Whole deal was a huge success for everyone.” – Art Lenehan, User Experience Lead, Kinnective
+Her writing just fizzes with the enjoyment of life and the video was the same, just brilliantly honest and true and pure fun whenever the opportunity was there.
+The whole deal was a huge success for everyone.” – Art Lenehan, User Experience Lead, Kinnective

 David Gross is a polymath, an all-around creative with real-world business experience in design, writing, software development, management, and photography since 1983.
 His career began at Electronic Arts, freelancing for a project under Guy Kawasaki (who advised the 16-year-old to “go to college”).
 He has been a multimedia developer and creator since, well, before Photoshop.
 He currently creates bookish, multimedia apps on the iPad for such clients as the Monterey Bay Aquarium, The California Historical Society, the War Diaries Project, and others.
 You’ll find links to most of these book apps at David’s software site, www.mimetic.com.